lphohmann/Progenepredict/README.md

 NumPy: https://numpy.org

 ## Usage
 Now, Progenepredict can be run the conda environment progenepredict that was created in the previous step.
+The output files will be created in the directory the program is run from.

 **1. Usage instructions**
 ```bash